2022 Albirex Niigata Singapore FC season

-The 2022 season is Albirex Niigata Singapore FC's 19th consecutive season in the top flight of Singapore football and in the S.League, having joined the Sleague in 2004.
-Along with the 2022 Singapore Premier League, the club will also compete in the Singapore Cup and the Singapore League Cup.
+The 2022 season was Albirex Niigata Singapore FC's 19th consecutive season in the top flight of Singapore football and in the Singapore Premier League, having joined the league in 2004.
+Along with the 2022 Singapore Premier League, the club also competed in the Singapore Cup and the Singapore League Cup.

-The female team will be playing in the Women's Premier League (Singapore).
+The female team played in the Women's Premier League (Singapore).